Table of Contents

 There are University courses available to reduce fuel consumption and to reduce the damage that ships take during normal operation.
 The Basic Fuel Efficiency course reduces fuel usage by 5%, and the Advanced and Mastery course each add another 5% fuel savings.

 Ships require regular patch ups, and occasional overhauls.

-In either case, you can spend 10 bonds to halve the repair time.
+In either case, you can spend 10 bonds to halve the patch up time.

-A repair only brings the health up to 75%.
-Refurbishment at a shipyard costs an additional 2000 credits, and completely restores the health of the ship.
-You can refurbish your ship without repairing it first, although it will cost more.
+A patch up only brings the health up to 75%.
+Overhaul at a shipyard costs an additional 2000 credits, and completely restores the health of the ship.
+You can overhaul your ship without patching it first, although it will cost more.